asllop/RunPack/runpack/README.md

 ## Vocabulary

-The list of words defines by this create:
+The list of words defined by this create:

 ```
 !=     ?         float        not       }